Early Childhood:

 Recommendations for curriculum, assessment, and program evaluation.
 Author.

 DEC/NAEYC.
-(2009).
-Early childhood inclusion: A joint position statement
+(2009, April).
+Early childhood inclusion: A joint position

-Education of Young Children (NAEYC). http://www.dec-sped.org/papers
+Association for the Education of Young Children (NAEYC). https://www.naeyc.org/sites/default/files/globally-shared/downloads/PDFs/resources/position-statements/ps_inclusion_dec_naeyc_ec.pdf

 Dickinson,